mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

         </details>

-1. Create all the Patroni CI node with: `tf apply`
+1. Create all the Patroni CI nodes with: `tf apply`
-1. Check the `patroni-ci-01-db` Serial port in GCP console to see if the instance is already intialized and if Chef have finished to run, like for example:
+1. Check the VM instance Serial port in the GCP console to see if the instance is already initialized and if Chef has finished running, for example:
    - GSTG: instance [patroni-ci-01-db-gstg/console?port=1&project=gitlab-staging-1](https://console.cloud.google.com/compute/instancesDetail/zones/us-east1-c/instances/patroni-ci-01-db-gstg/console?port=1&project=gitlab-staging-1)
    - GPRD: instance [patroni-ci-01-db-gprd/console?port=1&project=gitlab-production](https://console.cloud.google.com/compute/instancesDetail/zones/us-east1-c/instances/patroni-ci-01-db-gprd/console?port=1&project=gitlab-production)
    - Or you can execute `gcloud compute instances get-serial-port-output <instance_name>`
-1. Look into the instance Serial Console, or into `/var/log/syslog` log file, if the Chef boostrap have failed.
-Any kind of error needs to be addressed, except for while while performing `usermod: directory /var/opt/gitlab/postgresql`, which is a known issue that can be ignored.
-Therefore if you observer the following message in `/var/log/syslog` or the instance serial port/console, you can start executing the pg-replica-rebuild Ansible playbook.
+1. Look into the instance Serial Console, or `/var/log/syslog` log file, if the Chef bootstrap has failed.
+Any kind of error needs to be addressed, except for while performing `usermod: directory /var/opt/gitlab/postgresql`, which is a known issue that can be ignored.
+Therefore if you observe the following message in `/var/log/syslog` or the instance serial port/console, you can start executing the pg-replica-rebuild Ansible playbook.

     ```
     $ sudo cat /var/log/syslog | grep "STDERR: usermod: directory /var/opt/gitlab/postgresql exists"